VENICE GUIDE...

 They might not be offended, but they’ll look at you like you’re an alien.

-Respect their role. - Don’t ask for a Cosmopolitan, a Cardinal, or an Espresso Martini in a bar where people are drinking pints of beer.
+3. Don’t ask for a Cosmopolitan, a Cardinal, or an Espresso Martini in a bar where people are drinking pints of beer.

 That’s not a place for cocktails.